Abhishek-Dewangan/Abhishek-Dewangan/README.md

 </p>

 <h2 align="center"> :card_file_box: About Me</h2>
-<h4 align='center'>👋 Hey there!
-I'm [Your Name], a passionate MERN (MongoDB, Express.js, React.js, Node.js) developer on a mission to craft powerful and user-friendly web applications.
+<h4 align='center'>👋 A passionate MERN (MongoDB, Express.js, React.js, Node.js) developer on a mission to craft powerful and user-friendly web applications.
 My GitHub is a collection of projects and code snippets that showcase my expertise in building full-stack solutions using the MERN stack.

 In addition to my MERN proficiency, I bring valuable experience from my previous role at CrioDo company, where I worked as a Java developer specializing in Selenium automation testing.
 During my time there, I honed my skills in developing robust and scalable Java applications while ensuring top-notch quality through efficient Selenium-based testing.</h4>